 1.Give your child medication

 This is the first thing that you have to do if your child’s fever is more than 100 degrees Fahrenheit!
-You can give your child an anti-fever medication that contains acetaminophen or ibuprofen.
+You can give your child an anti-fever medication that contains acetaminophen or ibuprofen. for example, Children’s motrin or children’s tylenol.
 Do not give your child aspirin as it has been linked to fatal disease Reye Syndrome!(via.
 Stanfordschildrens)

-Always follow the instructions on the medication or what your child’s pediatrician has directed for you to do.
+Always follow the instructions on the medicine or what your child’s pediatrician has directed for you to do.
 Make sure you also read the age requirement and dosage.

 2. Bathe in Lukewarm water